e2b-dev/E2B/README.md

 * Disable CPU Hyperthreading.

-### Nic (not required)

-* Static network configuration, which requires the following variables:

-- Ip
-- Gateway
-- Interface
-- Nameservers

 When the microvm starts a file will be created in /tmp/ with the following name <task-name>-<allocation id>, for example :  /tmp/test01-785f9472-52a7-3dbf-8305-d482b1f7dc6f will contain the following info :